-At 31 December 2023, if interest rates on borrowings (due to banks and term loans) and short-term deposits had been 1% (2022:1%) higher / lower with all other variables held constant, profit for the year would have been increased / decreased by KD 1.56 Million respectively (2022: profit for the year would have been increased / decreased by KD 1.36 Million).
+At 31 December 2024, if interest rates on borrowings (due to banks), non current portion of other loans, short-term deposits had been 1% (2023:1%) higher / lower with all other variables held constant, profit for the year would have been increased / decreased by KD 1.33 Million respectively (2023: profit for the year would have been increased / decreased by KD 1.52 Million).

-The Group's exposures to interest rates on term deposits, due to banks and term loans are detailed in Notes 4, 12 and 14 respectively to the consolidated financial statements.
+The Group's exposures to interest rates on term deposits, non current portion of other loans and due to banks are detailed in Notes 4, Note 7 and 12 respectively to the consolidated financial statements.